lsimons/caseum/docs/ui/ui-template.md

-Caseum designs can include some UI design.
+# Creating UI designs with draw.io

+**Caseum designs can include some UI design.
 Caseum UI designs focus on functionality.
-Caseum does not include high quality visuals.
+Caseum does not include high quality visuals.**

 Designs are made with wireframes using a mockup visual style.